sanjay-maurya-alight/cheat-sheet/java/java-notes.md

 > interface can extend another interface

 ## Enum
-List of constant that can be reused in the code:
+List of objects that can be reused in the code:
 ```java
 enum Status {Running, Pending, Stopped};
 ```
+Here the values within the curly braces are objects.

 You can define `enum` as data type to store listed values only.

 ```java